Citra-Standalone/TSP/README.md

 Note : Some device will not working to pass Strong Integrity

 # Requirements
-Latest PlayIntegrityFix by chiteroman,
+* Latest PlayIntegrityFix by chiteroman
-Latest Tricky Store by 5ec1cff
+* Latest Tricky Store by 5ec1cff

 # Discussion
 [Telegram](https://t.me/citraintegritytrick)